rohitg00/DevOpsCommunity/README.md

 # Open - Source Contribution

-* If you want to contribute, This repository is in build.
-Feel free to do.
+* If you want to contribute, This repository is in building stage.
+Feel free to do the same, we appreciate each contribution made.
+* If you wish to see any changes or have any requests which can potentially be added for the betterment of the project, feel feel to raise an **issue**.
-* Help needed for Alignment of Resources, and Readme.md creation with proper contributing guidelines.
+* Currently, we need help for Alignment of Resources, and Readme.md creation with proper contributing guidelines.

 If you like this repo, be sure to ⭐ it.